Wichitans protest Supreme Court’s Roe. v. Wade ruling

 WICHITA, Kan.
-(KSNW)–Protest across the country are happening following Friday’s landmark 5-4 Supreme Court ruling to overturn Roe. v.
+(KSNW) — Protests across the country are happening following Friday’s landmark 5-4 Supreme Court ruling to overturn Roe v.
 Wade.
 Wichita organizers hosted protests and rallies on Saturday as well.

-“A gun has more rights than my body and it makes me infuriated,” Lorysa Prichard, protest participant.
+“A gun has more rights than my body and it makes me infuriated,” said Lorysa Prichard, who participated in a protest.

 Men, women and people young and old hit the streets of downtown Wichita to make sure their voices were heard.